Firstfruits publications: Collaborations

 In 2000, the National Arts Council approached firstfruits to act as a coordinator to run its Mentor Access Project (MAP).
 This program paired unpublished writers from all four official languages in Singapore with established writers for eighteen months.
 These writers included Cyril Wong, Chong Tze Chien and Isa Kamari.
 The MAP sought to promote the building of a multiracial, collective Singaporean cultural heritage which was ethnically specific yet inter-relational.

 Beyond publishing, firstfruits has ventured into multimedia collaborations, such as curating an exhibition with Yeo Wei Wei, then head of the Literature Department at the School of the Arts in October 2009.
 Titled Wolfnotes, the exhibition commemorated the twelfth anniversary of the publishing house, featuring a number of artists and writers who were published with firstfruits.
 Each exhibit was inspired by a poem.
 As Yeo explains, this was also in part to remind the public that reading is an act of agency, thus stressing the significance of active reading through creative means.

 Notable publications

 firstfruits has put out more than forty titles in English and Chinese by local Singaporean writers.
-These include poetry volumes such as Yong Shu Hoong's Frottage, which co-won the Singapore Literature Prize with Cyril Wong's Unmarked Treasure in 2006, Ng Yi-Sheng's last boy, which won the Singapore Literature Prize in 2008, as well as the playwright Eleanor Wong's trilogy Invitation to Treat'.
+These include poetry volumes such as Yong Shu Hoong's Frottage, which co-won the Singapore Literature Prize with Cyril Wong's Unmarked Treasure in 2006, Ng Yi-Sheng's last boy, which won the Singapore Literature Prize in 2008, Yeow Kai Chai's One To The Dark Tower Comes, which won the Singapore Literature Prize in 2022, as well as the playwright Eleanor Wong's trilogy Invitation to Treat'.